EddieByte/EddieByte/README.md

 👋 Hi, I’m @EddieByte
-- 👀 I’m a dedicated lifelong learner with a genuine interest in leveraging technology to solve real-world problems.
+- Cloud Engineer/Architect, dedicated lifelong learner with a genuine interest in leveraging technology to solve real-world problems.
-- ⚡ Fun fact:  Life’s twists and turns offer growth opportunities.
-The journey matters more than the timeline!
+- ⚡ Fun fact:  Life’s twists and turns always offer opportunities for growth.
+The journey will always matter more than the timeline!

 <!---
 EddieByte/EddieByte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.